SixieChen/tsinghua.edu/index.md

 ## About Me

 I am an undergraduate student at Tsinghua University, major in Basic Science of Mathmetica & Physics and Material Science & Enjineering-double major.
-Plus, I'm currently an undergraduate researcher in Prof. Ke Wang's group, Tsinghua University.
+Plus, I'm currently an undergraduate researcher in **Prof. Ke Wang**'s group, Tsinghua University.

 ## Research Interests